Raynick Damasco

-Raynick Damasco (born 7 March 1991) is a Curaçaoan former professional footballer who played as a defender.
+Raynick Damasco (born 7 March 1991) is a Curaçaoan retired footballer who played as a defender.

 Club career

-Damasco has played professionally for Vitesse and AGOVV.
+Damasco came from the Jong Vitesse/AGOVV academy and joined the seniors of AGOVV in October 2011.
 He later played on amateur level for JOS Watergraafsmeer and HBOK between 2013 and 2018.

 International career

 He made his international debut for Curaçao in 2011, and has appeared in FIFA World Cup qualifying matches.